Cataract Gorge: History

 A pathway, known as the King’s Bridge-Cataract Walk, and originally built by volunteers in the 1890s, runs along the north bank of the Cataract Gorge, and is a popular tourist destination.
 The original toll house at which pedestrians had to pay to enter the walk can still be seen near King's Bridge on the northern edge of the gorge.

 The chairlift is the longest single-span chairlift in the world, with the longest span being 308 m.
 The chairlift, built in 1972, has a total span of 457 m.

-In the past, there was a power station at Duck Reach, about 2.5 km from a suspension bridge which was built in 1904.
-It was washed away in the floods of 1929, rebuilt and then decommissioned when the Trevallyn Dam was finished in 1955.
-The building is now an interpretive museum.
+The Duck Reach Power Station, the first publicly-owned hydroelectric power station in Australia, now a technology museum, is located approximately 2.5 km from a suspension bridge that was built in 1904.
+Completed in 1895, the power station initially provided power for Launceston's street lights and then for commercial and domestic use.
+The station was severely damaged in the floods of 1929, rebuilt in 1932, and then decommissioned when the Trevallyn Dam was finished in 1955.

+In the late 1970s it was the intention of entrepreneur Roger Smith to build a tramway from his theme park and motel the Penny Royal, just outside the entrance to the Gorge, to a 'Gunpowder Mill and Arsenal' in the Gorge reserve.
+However, the Penny Royal's attendances declined in the 1990s and this aspect of the project was not effected.
+The Penny Royal continues to function as a theme park and hotel.